barchart/marketdata-api-js/docs/content/appendices/price_formats.md

 | ```11`15``` | ```11``` | ```15``` | 15 | 16 | 11 + (15 / 16) = 11.9375 |
 | ```12`00``` | ```12``` | ```00``` | 0 | 16 | 12 + (0 / 16) = 12.0000 |

+> For _sixteenths_, notice the tick uses two digits, including a leading zero, when appropriate.
+For, _eighths_, only one tick digit was required.

 In the previous examples, the tick values were sequential.
 For _eighths_ the sequence was:

 ```{ 0, 1, 2, 3, 4, 5, 6, 7, 8, 0, 1, 2, ... }```